 At least 40 hours would be necessary to train personnel to the technician level.
 The specialist should be fully versed in confined space operations and have hands on, practical experience.
-A specialist should have the expertise of the technician, along with experience in training, hazardous materials, and other associated rescue areas that would be applicable to confined spaces.
+A specialist should have the expertise of the technician, along with experience in training, hazmat, and other associated rescue areas that would be applicable to confined spaces.

-- Types of confined spaces
+- Types of confined spaces.

-- National regulations rules
+- National regulations rules.

-- Hazard recognition
+- Hazard recognition.

-- Securing the scene
+- Securing the scene.

-- Resources
+- Resources.

-- Atmospheric monitoring
+- Atmospheric monitoring.

-- Incident command
+- Incident command.

-- Rescuer entry techniques
+- Rescuer entry techniques.

-- Retrieval systems
+- Retrieval systems.

-- Rope and hardware and technical equipment
+- Rope and hardware and technical equipment.

-- Lock out/tag out procedures
+- Lock out/tag out procedures.

-- Breathing apparatus equipment
+- Breathing apparatus equipment.

-- EMS and patient care considerations
+- EMS and patient care considerations.

-- Safety and survival
+- Safety and survival.